Expectations: How College Differs —

 Making the Transition from High School a Success

-Both college and the service available to you differ in important ways from what you may be accustomed to in High School.
+Both college and the services available to you differ in important ways from what you may be accustomed to in High School.
 How you obtain services, apply for them, and the responsibility placed on you may well be different than what you are familiar with.
 Please read all the sections below as well as the excellent booklet provided by the U.S. Department of Education available in English or Spanish from our office: "Students with Disabilities Preparing for Post-secondary Education: Know Your Rights and Responsibilities."
-If you are entering college for the first time, it is important to understand what to expect from the Services for Students with Disabilities office, other student services offices, as well as faculty, staff, and yourself.
-The Forms on this site are provided for the convenience of your physician, psychologist, or other certifying professional.
+If you are entering college for the first time, it is important to understand what to expect from the Student Disability Resource Center, other student services offices, as well as faculty, staff, and yourself.

 As you may know, the laws applying to students with disabilities at the college level are different from those applying to grades K-12.
 In high school, you received services under IDEA or Section 504; these were typically spelled out in an IEP or 504 Plan.
 At the University, the Americans with Disabilities Act, as well as Section 504, protect you from discrimination based on your disability.

 Services at the University level are provided to give you equitable access to an education rather than to guarantee that you will learn or achieve success.
 While we provide many services which will help you to compensate for the effects of your disability, the University does not change its academic requirements to accommodate itself to you as your high school may have done.

 Also, you may or may not receive the same services provided to you in high school.
 You will be responsible for completing all of the same work as any other student, but perhaps in a way that works better for you.
 The process for obtaining accommodations for your disability will differ too.